Urpagin/MovellaLightsaber/README.md

 A very quick & dirty app that connects via bluetooth to a Movella sensor.

-When moving the sensor with enough velocity, a the sound of a lightsaber is played by the app.
+When moving the sensor with enough velocity, the sound of a lightsaber is played by the app.

 ## Quality